This post contains affiliate links for which we get a small commission at no extra cost to you.

 We visited this location in April, June and August and had awesome weather each time (rained maybe one day while there) so I’d say any of those months are great to visit!
+Be sure to pack some family beach essentials to make your trip a success!

 Before making your way to the resort, many people recommend stopping at the local grocery store in San Pedro to stock up on some food items.
 The hotel only has one restaurant, and getting from one resort to another (or back to San Pedro) requires some planning and time on your part, since you’re literally in the middle of nowhere!
 There’s also a grocery store closer to the hotel, Mata Grande Grocery, that will deliver to your room.
 You can order online before you even arrive, and your fridge will be stocked when you check in.
 Each room comes with a full-size fridge, and a giant jug of drinking water that they replenish throughout your stay.
 We preferred to just either go in to town to get what we needed, but some people prefer to just stay at the resort their entire time.